A Small Batch Short Rib Recipe for Two People

 - Short ribs are a little expensive, but worth the splurge for date night.
 You’ll notice that short ribs cost more than spare ribs, and more than most other cuts of beef.
 You don’t have to make these every weekend, but they are worth the splurge for special occasions!

-Ingredients for this Date Night Short Ribs Recipe:
+Ingredients for this Beef Short Ribs for Two Recipe:

 - 4 bone-in Short Ribs